gfburton/aiabrixen2024/README.md

-# IVACS 2024 conference website
+# AIA Brixen 2024 seminar website

-This is the code for the conference website for the [2024 Conference on Inter-Varietal Applied Corpus Studies]() (IVACS 2024) -- based on the code for [EMNLP 2023](https://github.com/acl-org/emnlp-2023)
+This is the code for the seminar website for the [2024 AIA Seminar in Brixen ]() (AIA Brixen 2024) -- based on the code for [EMNLP 2023](https://github.com/acl-org/emnlp-2023)

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).